-The award of this relief must comply with EU law on state aid.
+The award of this relief for earlier years must comply with EU law on state aid.
 There is a form which will be issued which requires you to confirm that you have not received any other state aid that exceeds in total €200,000, including any other retail discount you are being granted for premises other than the one to which the declaration relates, under the De Minimis Regulations EC 1407/2013.

 Further information on State Aid Law.

 Complete and return the application form confirming your entitlement but please read the qualification criteria notes carefully before deciding whether you might qualify and whether you can apply.
 You may need to take advice from your accountants if you are unsure about state aid.

 The Government has also introduced a business rates holiday for nurseries in England for 2020/21 and 2021/22.
 100% relief will apply up to 30 June 2021, before reducing to 66% relief and will be given to properties that are being used as follows :

 - occupied by providers on Ofsted's Early Years Register

 - wholly or mainly used for the provision of the Early Years Foundation Stage

 If you think you qualify for this relief and it is not already shown on your bill, please contact the business rate team.

 To be eligible for this discount, the retail premises must:

 - be occupied (empty premises do not qualify)